oppia/oppia-web-developer-docs/Season-of-Docs-2021.md

 Currently, each wiki page contains lots of information but it's hard to navigate the full page and find the required info.
 We believe that providing a "Table of content" at the top of the wiki page will help developers navigate and understand the content of the page quickly.

 Steps to follow:
-- Pick one/multiple "unresolved" page(s) form the tracker sheet [here](https://docs.google.com/spreadsheets/d/1ZRFxHvBusniFqP53LbIRekDVcwTa6eB-GdkzrecopFo/edit#gid=0).
+- Pick one/multiple "unresolved" page(s) from the tracker sheet [here](https://docs.google.com/spreadsheets/d/1ZRFxHvBusniFqP53LbIRekDVcwTa6eB-GdkzrecopFo/edit#gid=0).
 - Ask the mentor to assign you to those pages.
 - Audit the wiki page and create a table of content for the assigned wiki pages.
 - Share the "Table of contents" on google docs with the mentor and ask for a review.